buttheadbob/SenX-KOTH-Plugin/README.md

 This version contains no extra webpage functionality also.
 See https://torchapi.com/plugins/view/b0d36189-1afe-46d6-8edd-5499b6d87579 KoTH plugin if this is required.

 This plugin will reset the KoTH scores every 5 minutes and track the scores weekly, monthly, and yearly.
-Using a Discord Webhook to publish the weekly and/or monthly.
-There are also player commands to display the weekly, monthly, and yearly scores
+Using a Discord Webhook to publish the weekly and/or monthly scores.
+There are also player commands to display the current weekly, monthly, and yearly scores

 ### [PLAYER COMMANDS]
 `!KoTH Week` To display the standings for the current week.